cBeaird/ConnectionGame/paper.md

 _Below is the big paper we discovered early int his project, we may choose to cite it so I am leaving it here_

 [*] Allis, Victor.
 "A knowledge-based approach to connect-four.
 The game is solved: White wins."
-Masterâ€™s thesis, Vrije Universiteit.
+MasterÃ¢â‚¬â„¢s thesis, Vrije Universiteit.
 (1988)